Bolivia entry requirements for Sri Lanka passport holders

 Valid passport

 Your passport must be valid for at least 6 months from your date of entry into Bolivia.
-Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.Required
+Airlines check this at check-in — if your passport expires sooner, you'll be denied boarding.Required

 Return or onward ticket

-Immigration officers routinely ask for a return or onward ticket out of Bolivia.
-Have a printed copy or show it on your phone.
-If you don't have one, you may be refused entry.Required
+Immigration officers at Bolivian airports ask for proof of onward travel — a return flight or a ticket out of Bolivia.
+Have a printed copy or the booking confirmation on your phone.
+They rarely check dates, but they do check you have something.Required

 Proof of accommodation